Winter - Spring 2023/Vol. 6

-Welcome to Volume 5 of the Quarterly Insight Living Newsletter.
-The Executive Team hopes everyone is doing great, especially during this challenging time of the COVID 19 Pandemic and the variants associated with this virus.
+Welcome to Volume 6 of the Quarterly Insight Living Newsletter.
+The Executive Team hopes everyone is doing great as we move into a new year!

 We welcome your support.

 Introducing Ms. Taylor Maddox, this issue’s Insight Spotlight